By Global Services on Friday, May 24, 2019

 But before you can register in SAM, you’ll need a DUNS number.
 A DUNS (Data Universal Numbering System) number, issued by Dun & Bradstreet (D&B), is a unique identifying number assigned to your company.

-(Note: For the first time in over 20 years, GSA is moving to a new system of identification, known as SAMMI numbers.
-The transition to the new vendor, Ernst & Young, will take time, however; until it’s complete, D&B’s DUNS numbers are still required for SAM registration).
+*(Note: For the first time in over 20 years, GSA is moving to a new system of identification, known as SAMMI numbers.
+The switch-over is expected to be completed by December 2020.
+Until then, D&B’s DUNS numbers are still required for SAM registration).

 Once you’ve registered in SAM, you will also be issued a CAGE Code, another unique identifier.